dai-shi/react-tracked/website/docs/api.md

 any other hooks with the same signature and behavior.

-The created hook `useTrackedSelector` (or whatever named) is a hook that returns `state` wrapped by Proxy for usage tracking.
+The created hook `useTrackedSelector` (or whatever named) is a hook that returns `state` wrapped by Proxies for usage tracking.
 It behaves the same as [useTrackedState](#usetrackedstate) from `createContainer`.

 ```javascript